 Loans from the Parent company to subsidiaries

 In the existing state, the group would have considered LIBOR as the base rate (which is unsecured and factors credit risk) and would have adjusted the spread for currency risk factors.
-In a post-LIBOR scenario, considering that the base rate itself is not constant in terms of the embedded elements of security and credit risk, i.e. in one country a SONAR (unsecured rate), and in another country, a SOFR (secured rate) would be considered, the spread would need to be adjusted considering the difference in features.
+In a post-LIBOR scenario, considering that the base rate itself is not constant in terms of the embedded elements of security and credit risk, i.e. in one country a SONIA (unsecured rate), and in another country, a SOFR (secured rate) would be considered, the spread would need to be adjusted considering the difference in features.

 A parent provides loans to multiple group entities denominated in various currencies across the globe.
 Impact on interest rate swaps would need to be evaluated, for exchange of fixed rates for floating rates and vice versa between third parties and interbank swaps.